Davywiz/whatsappchatter/README.md

 # whatsappchatter

-Chat immediately with contacts  without saving them
+Chat immediately with contacts on whatsapp without saving them